DragonBe/vies/README.md

 # Roadmap

-- Add a heartbeat tool for checking if the VIES service is alive.
+- Add a heartbeat tool for checking if the VIES service is alive. (in progress)
+- Pre-validation of VAT numbers **before** hitting the service for better performance

 # Licence